Bad Vibes: How Hits To The Head Are Transferred To The Brain

 In one experiment, volunteers rapidly turned their heads.
 In another, they placed their head in a cradle and pulled a string that allowed the cradle to drop about an inch.

 More recently, the lab has been using a technique called magnetic resonance elastography along with a device that vibrates the skull.
-Charlotte Guertler, a graduate student in Bayly's lab, shows me how it works.
+Charlotte Guertler, a graduate student in Bayly's lab, demonstrates how it works.

-"So your head is resting on this," she says, pointing to a foam cradle, "that's what vibrates the back of your head and that's how we see the waves inside your head."
+"So your head is resting on this," she says, pointing to a foam cradle.
+"That's what vibrates the back of your head and that's how we see the waves inside your head."

 The waves are much gentler than the motion caused by heading a soccer ball.
 But the technique has allowed Bayly's team to get a detailed look at how forces applied to a person's head are transferred to the brain inside.